 — Naismith Basketball Hall of Fame Class of 2002

-The Lakers legend also won an Olympic gold medal in 1992 as part of the United States’ “Dream Team”—arguably the greatest basketball team ever assembled.
+The Lakers legend also won an Olympic gold medal in 1992 as part of the United States' "Dream Team" — arguably the greatest basketball team ever assembled.
+Johnson and Michael Jordan headlined the star-studded group.

-Magic made history in 1981 when he signed a 25-year, $25 million contract, the largest in sports history at the time.
+Two years removed from his rookie season, Magic signed a 25-year, $25 million contract, the largest in sports history at the time.
 The contract made the Michigan State University product a Laker for life and set him up for future business endeavors.
-Unfortunately, Magic’s playing days were cut short after he contracted HIV in 1991.

-The next year, Lakers’ owner Jerry Buss gave Johnson a contract for $14 million per year in return for all the years he wasn’t the highest-paid player in the league.
-This contract allowed Johnson to coach the team on an interim basis—at Buss’s request—for a 16-game stint during the 1993-94 season for no additional compensation.
+In 1992, Lakers' owner Jerry Buss gave Johnson a contract for $14 million per year in return for all the years he wasn't the highest-paid player in the league.
+This contract allowed Johnson to coach the team on an interim basis — at Buss's request — for a 16-game stint during the 1993-94 season for no additional compensation.
 He resigned from coaching at the end of the season with a 5-11 record.

 Buss also encouraged Magic's intrigue in business and taught him the details of Lakers' contracts and how the organization functioned.
 Buss eventually sold an ownership stake to Johnson in 1994, which he sold in 2010.